protontypes/open-sustainable-technology/CONTRIBUTING.md

 # Contribution Guide

+## Free Support for new Projects

+The community behind OpenSustain.tech offers free marketing and consulting for open source projects added to the list.
+There are several ways to support your project.

+* Share the project on all available social media channels. ( Reddit, Twitter, Linkedin, HackerNews ).

+* Collaborative blog post about the project with publication on OpenSustain.tech and OpenSource.com.
+* Get Feedback on your project.
+* Guidance on further development strategies and funding for the project.

 ## Fast Lane
 If you just want to give a hint about a missing project, send an email at [tobias.augspurger@protontypes.eu](mailto:tobias.augspurger@protontypes.eu).
 However, we would be pleased to add you to the list of official contributors via a pull request.